LBL-EESA/TECA/doc/rtd/developer.rst

 selection process.
 The macro expands into a sequence of conditions one for each supported type with the user provided code applied to each type.

-When using the dispatch macros, in order to perfrom the casts and declare pointers we need to know the array's type.
-This is done through a sieries of type aliases that are defined inside each expansion of the macro.
+When using the dispatch macros, in order to perform the casts and declare pointers we need to know the array's type.
+This is done through a series of type aliases that are defined inside each expansion of the macro.
 The following aliases give us the detected element type as well as a number of other useful compound types derived from it.